-We will consider applicants who meet the below entry criteria for entry into Undergraduate courses:
+We will consider applicants who meet the below criteria for entry into Undergraduate courses.

-- Pass the High School Graduation Diploma with a GPA of 2.6 / 75% including a minimum grade of C/70%/GPA 2.0 in English Language (and grade C in Maths for Business School / CEBE courses that require GCSE Maths)
+- Pass the High School Graduation Diploma with a GPA of 2.6 / 75%, including a minimum grade of C/70%/GPA 2.0 in English Language (and a C/70%/GPA 2.0 in Maths for Business School / CEBE courses that require GCSE Maths).

 - Pass ACT (American College Testing Programme) with a composite score of 21 or above

-We are happy to consider applicants who hold a Bachelor Degree with minimum GPA 2.7.
+We are happy to consider applicants with a Bachelor's Degree with a minimum GPA of 2.7.

-Some postgraduate courses may require a subject specific undergraduate degree to qualify for entry.
-Please visit the course pages for full entry requirements.
+Some postgraduate courses may require a subject-specific undergraduate degree to qualify for entry.
+Please visit the course pages for complete entry requirements.

 Undergraduate Art and Design courses may require a good portfolio of artwork.
-Some postgraduate courses also require a portfolio, others require a proposal of studies while some courses require both a portfolio and a proposal of studies.
-Please visit the course pages for full entry requirements.
+Some postgraduate courses also require a portfolio, and/or other courses require a proposal of studies.
+Please visit the course pages for complete entry requirements.

 All undergraduate courses in CEBE require Mathematics at O Level.
 However, Mathematics is required at AS Level minimum Grade C or the equivalent for the Engineering suite and BEng Telecommunication and Networks.
 Please visit the course pages for complete entry requirements.